scubbo/blog-content/blog/content/posts/criticisms-of-web3.md

 ### Why do you need a blockchain/decentralization for this?
 Does portability/scarcity even make sense?

 Don't get me wrong - [blockchains](https://en.wikipedia.org/wiki/Blockchain) are fascinating data structures, with many interesting and potentially-useful properties.
 But they're also overkill if you don't _need_ or benefit-from those properties.
-Similarly, the ability to represents ownership on a distributed ledger in a system-agnostic way is very cool - but, if your use-cases only ever include transferring ownership within systems owned by your own company, you have just introduce a _ton_ of complexity to achieve an outcome that is indistinguishable from "_a row in a traditional database_".
+Similarly, the ability to represent ownership on a distributed ledger in a system-agnostic way is very cool - but, if your use-cases only ever include transferring ownership within systems owned by your own company, you have just introduce a _ton_ of complexity to achieve an outcome that is indistinguishable from "_a row in a traditional database_".

 # Conclusion

 To repeat - my articulation of these questions does not mean that I think that web3 is doomed, nor that I inherently oppose it.
-I responate with many of the ideals professed by many web3 projects, and I really hope that projects exist that can answer these questions and provide value to users while avoiding significant environmental impact.
+I resonate with many of the ideals professed by many web3 projects, and I really hope that projects exist that can answer these questions and provide value to users while avoiding significant environmental impact.
 This article is a framework for evaluating common flaws in proposals, _not_ a comprehensive takedown of all of web3.

 [^1]: Definitions are nebulous and various, so for this purposes I'm categorizing web3 as "_any project which opposes or inverts the monopolistic power of web service providers, by decentralizing components, reducing lock-in, increasing competition and portability, and/or increasing privacy and control of data_".
 So, by this definition, cryptocurrencies and blockchains _aren't_ inherently part of web3, though they might be used _in_ a web3 system.
 [^2]: In contrast to most cryptocurrency-forward systems, which seem intent on the commodification of, and insertion of artificial scarcity into, almost everything ([Eevee](https://twitter.com/eevee) had a _great_ tweet about this that I can't now find, elaborating that the reason she's so opposed to crypto/web3/NFTs is that they're all about introducing scarcity to a digital space, the one place where it makes _no_ sense to exist - these [two](https://twitter.com/eevee/status/1467829679369326594) [threads](https://twitter.com/eevee/status/1460357576906850306) aren't it, but echo the sentiment).
 I'm generalizing - profiteering web3 projects and abundance-minded crypto projects both probably exist - but these are the themes I've noticed.